Enrol for the first time

 - Tick add to the unit you wanted added to your record.

 - Click Add at the bottom of the table.

 Repeat for each unit you need to add manually.

 17. Check the units in the Unit Selection table against your enrolment checklist (PDF, 147.6 KB) .
 Ensure each unconfirmed unit has been ticked.

 18. Submit your unit selection by clicking on the submit button on the lower left hand side of the table.

-- If you may get a unit breach you need to read the pop up that appears to know why and how to fix it.
+- If you may get a rule breach you need to read the pop up that appears to know why and how to fix it.
 You may need to discuss this pop up with your Faculty Course Adviser.

 19. Confirm to verify you wish to enrol in these units.

 20. Note your receipt number.
 Make sure you print or write you receipt number down as it cannot be retrieved at a later date.
 If you don't receive a receipt number:

 - Check you don't still have to confirm or submit your units.